aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 === "Using middlewares with the Swagger UI"

-To complement these customizations, it's possible to introduce middleware on the Swagger UI endpoiunt.
-Middleware can be used for tasks like adding security headers, user authentication, or other processing that needs to occur on requests serving the Swagger UI.
+You can enhance these customizations by adding middleware to the Swagger UI endpoint.
+Middleware can handle tasks such as adding security headers, user authentication, or other request processing for serving the Swagger UI.

    ```python hl_lines="7 13-18 21"
    --8<-- "examples/event_handler_validation/src/swagger_middlewares.py"